 The Center for the History of Global Development is a research focus established at the College of Liberal Arts at Shanghai University.
 Through conferences, workshops, publications and discussion panels, the Center seeks to contribute to interdisciplinary scholarly debates on the repercussions of “development” as a phenomenon which has shaped much of recent global history while remaining conceptually vague or contradictory.

 This Center for the History of Global Development aims at addressing development in a comprehensive, multi-perspective manner.
 By engaging in projects that address various aspects of development from various angles, it tries to do justice to the ambivalent nature of a phenomenon which has been both so influential and elusive.
-It also seeks to contribute to a deeper understanding of the evolving and sometimes contradictory short- und long-term effects of different development strategies, questioning how the evaluation of outcomes changes with time but also with changing perspectives on who has been affected when and where.
-Though the focus of the Center is firmly historical, this research is also affected by the awareness that the stakes for the global development of the twenty-first century are high and that a solid understanding of past experiences could and should inform decisions about the future.
+It also seeks to contribute to a deeper understanding of the evolving and sometimes contradictory short- and long-term effects of different development strategies, questioning how the evaluation of outcomes changes with time but also with changing perspectives on who has been affected when and where.

 Call for Papers: